OpenMW/openmw/readme.txt

 0.29.0

-Bug #556: Video soundtrack not played when music volume is set to zero Bug #848: Wrong amount of footsteps playing in 1st person Bug #888: Ascended Sleepers have movement issues
+Bug #556: Video soundtrack not played when music volume is set to zero Bug #829: OpenMW uses up all available vram, when playing for extended time Bug #848: Wrong amount of footsteps playing in 1st person Bug #888: Ascended Sleepers have movement issues
 Bug #892: Explicit references are allowed on all script functions